ZC-RS/zenpo/README.md

 # Zenpo CLI Panel

-A dynamic, text-based control panel for Windows. honestly its just a tool for my to hack my school lol
+A dynamic, text-based control panel for Windows. tbf its just a tool to help hack my school

 ![ASCII Banner](https://raw.githubusercontent.com/ZC-RS/zenpo/main/banner.png) <!-- optional image if you have a screenshot -->